Safety Policies & Visitor Guidelines |

 A facility of the Hospital of the University of Pennsylvania

 Dr. Reilly conducts translational patient-oriented research in critical care medicine aimed at understanding clinical and molecular risk factors for sepsis and the acute respiratory distress syndrome (ARDS).
 He collaborates with other members of the faculty to conduct prospective cohort studies of critically ill patients with severe sepsis and acute trauma.
-Currently, his research focuses on understanding a novel association between the ABO blood group and risk of organ dysfunction (i.e. ARDS and acute kidney injury) in the setting of trauma and severe sepsis.
+Currently, his research focuses on understanding a novel risk factors for ARDS in the setting of trauma and severe sepsis, including ABO blood type A and chronic exposure to ambient air pollutants.
 His ultimate goal is to provide mechanistic insights into critical illness that can be translated to improved care for patients suffering from sepsis and ARDS.

 Reilly JP, Zhao Z, Shashaty MGS, Koyama T, Christie JD, Lanken PN, Wang C, Balmes JR, Matthay MA, Calfee CS, Ware LB.: Low to moderate air pollutant exposure and acute respiratory distress syndrome after severe trauma.
-American Journal of Respiratory and Critical Care Medicine 199 (1): 2019.
+American Journal of Respiratory and Critical Care Medicine.
+199 (1): 62-70,2019.

 Reilly JP, Christie JD: Is it possible to prevent ARDS?
 Journal of the American Medical Association (JAMA).
 315 (22): 2403-2405,2016.